Gwynne McElveen: Career

-While living in London, McElveen wrote and co-directed the award winning documentary Penumbra about a friend on death row in Arizona.
+While living in London, McElveen wrote and co-directed the award-winning documentary Penumbra about a friend on death row in Arizona.
 The film was supported by the UK Film Council.

-Returning to acting, McElveen retrained at Bow Street Academy.
-Shortly afterwards, Maureen Hughes, casting director, cast her as Catherine Finnegan in RTÉ's second series of Striking Out.
-McElveen was cast in Mary McGuckian's feature film "A Girl from Mogadishu" which was filmed in Dublin.
-It is based on the life of Ifrah Ahmed.
-McElveen will play 'Garda Niamh O'Donoughue' in "Doing Money" written by Gwyneth Hughes for BBC 2 Television.
-Based on a true story, the 90 minute film will be the flagship of "Why Slavery?", an international season of programmes scheduled for BBC in October 2018 to tie in with International Anti-Slavery Day.
-McElveen went on to play Tobis in the new Syfy series Nightflyers released in America in December 2018.
+Returning to acting, McElveen retrained at Bow Street Academy in Dublin.
+Shortly afterwards, Maureen Hughes, casting director, cast her as Catherine Finnegan in RTÉ's second series of Striking Out (2018).

+She was cast in Mary McGuckian's feature film A Girl from Mogadishu, based on the life of Ifrah Ahmed and filmed in Dublin.

+McElveen played Garda Niamh O'Donoughue in the 2018 TV series Doing Money written by Gwyneth Hughes for BBC 2.
+Based on a true story, the-90 minute film was the flagship of "Why Slavery?", an international season of programmes scheduled for BBC in October 2018 to tie in with International Anti-Slavery Day.

+She went on to play Tobis in the Syfy series Nightflyers, released in the US in December 2018.